Ahti/dotfiles/README.md

 dotfiles
 ========

-Some of my dotfiles, tracked using [homesick](https://github.com/technicalpickles/homesick).
+Some of my dotfiles, used with `stow`.